The Lady Tigers upset No. 11 Kentucky

 BIG TIME pic.twitter.com/4Yg7dOggVE— LSU Women's Basketball (@LSUwbkb) January 19, 2020

-Up next LSU will travel on the road to take on Tennessee next Sunday.
+Up next, LSU will travel on the road to take on Tennessee next Sunday.